bencode/eslint-config-bcd/README.md

-# bcd-code-style
+# eslint-config-bcd

-my code style for javascript
+Code style for javascript